Prairie Island Nuclear Power Plant: Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Prairie Island was 1 in 333,333, according to an NRC study published in August 2010.

 Emergency shutdowns

 Xcel Energy performed an emergency shutdown in late January 2015 of the Unit 1 reactor after a cloud of steam built up in the pressurized cooling system following a cooling-down process to replace a seal in one of the reactor cooling pumps.
 The plant returned to full power in February 2015.

 Unit 2 of the plant has been shut down due to an emergency on 5 March 2015, indicated by a fire alarm at 4:00 am CST.
 Xcel energy plant operators declared a “notification of an unusual event,” the lowest of four emergency classifications established by the U.S. Nuclear Regulatory Commission.

-Unit 2 shut down automatically December 17, 2015, due to a turbine problem, and the fire alarm went off at the time.
+Unit 2 shut down automatically on December 17, 2015, due to a turbine problem, and the fire alarm went off at the time.
 Operators declared a "notification of unusual event".

+On May 27, 2023, Xcel Energy reported that Prairie Island Unit 2 automatically shut down after an "unusual event" was declared due to a malfunctioning external transformer.
+This triggered fire alarms, though no fire was found, nor was there a safety threat to staff or the public.
+Resident inspectors from the U.S. Nuclear Regulatory Commission (NRC) verified that the plant was in a safe condition.
+Unit 1 continued normal operations, and Unit 2 was expected to resume service later that week pending repairs and standard restart procedures.

+Prairie Island Unit 2 was taken offline on November 22, 2023, for its routine refueling cycle.
+Shortly thereafter, Unit 1 was shut down due to an electrical issue between the turbine and the electric grid.
+Xcel Energy said the power plant outage would last until January but would not affect customer service.

+Hydrogen production

+Prairie Island will start producing green hydrogen from high-temperature electrolysis.
+Xcel Energy is going to build two natural gas power plants that can use a mix of 30% hydrogen.
+Natural gas power plants could be replaced/retrofitted with combined cycle hydrogen power plants to transition away from hydrocarbons.
+Ships and trains could also run on hydrogen fuel cells.